mrdipeshashah/Apple-Watch-Health-Tracking-Data/README.md

 3) It also requires having Big Query setup.
 Creating a dataset & table (using the Google Sheet)

 ## KEY KPI'S TO TRACK PERFORMANCE
-Have developed three custom KPI's to better track that measures cardiovascular better from 'movement' to 'performance'
+From the data available in the Google Sheet, I have developed three custom KPI's to better measures cardiovascular from 'movement' to 'performance'

 ### 1. Efficiency MPG (Steps per Heartbeat)
 * **Formula:** `Total Steps / Average Heart Rate`